Confused as to which dental service you are eligible for?

 *a Department of Veterans’ Affairs Pensioner.

 Fees for public dental care at a SA Dental Service clinic are as follows:

 General – up to $155

 5) ADULTS – Private Dentists

-If a person is not covered by the above, they will need to access dental care from a private dentist.
-Many private dentist will offer payment plans so it is worth shopping around and asking for recommendations from family or friends.
+If an adult is not elibible to access public dental care through SA Dental Service, they will need to access dental care from a private dentist.
+If you do not have private health cover, many private dentists will offer payment plans so it is worth shopping around and asking for recommendations from family or friends